CUSTOMER ANALYTICS2025-11-12

 They contact only a few customers to study their journey, don't speak with clients facing challenges, etc.

-At this phase of CJM, unreliable data won’t produce good results.
+At this phase of CJM, unreliable data will not yield good results.

-So, collecting client feedback, conducting interviews, running polls or surveys, and collecting client reviews can make sense.
+Collecting client feedback, conducting interviews, running polls or surveys, and gathering client reviews can make sense.

 Wrong perspective